eunji00-kim/Denoising-U-Net/README.md

 ---------------------------------------

 ## Combined U-Net with V-Net
-* To improve performances, I took an idea from [V-Net: Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation](https://arxiv.org/abs/1606.04797)
+* Taking an idea of [V-Net: Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation](https://arxiv.org/abs/1606.04797) to improve performances
 * The file name of the code is ```uunet.py```

 ---------------------------------------